pkscout/exautomation/README.md

 example: `'header': ['First Name', 'Last Name', 'Opt Out']`
 `'encoding': '<string>'` (Defaults to Python discovery method.
 Other options are listed at <https://docs.python.org/3.7/library/codecs.html#standard-encodings>)

-#### Trim Choice List (trimchoicelist)
-This module allows you to take a choice list field from a CSV file (i.e. a list of things separated by a delimiter) and keep only one of them (either the first one or based on a priority list).
-This is useful if one of your sources has a question that allows multiple answers to a question but your destination only allows one answer.
+#### Transform Field (changefields)
+This module has a bunch of sub modules (described below) that allow you to do various things to a field of data (like do a regular expression search and replace, trim a pick list to one entry, and even drop the entire column).
+The configuration for this transform is a bit tricky, so definitely look at the example in settings-example.py for some guidance.

 * **Required Settings**
-`'column': <integer>` (the column where the choice list answers lives - first column is column 0)
+`'transforms': <list of dictionaries>` (see **FIELD TRANFORMS** below for details on dictionaries for specific field transforms)

 * **Optional Settings**
-`'priority':<list of strings>` (all the possible choices listed in the order you want them considered)
 `'quoteall': <boolean>` (Defaults to `True` and ensures all data is quoted in the saved CSV.
 Set to `False` to remove all quoting)
 `'encoding': '<string>'` (Defaults to Python discovery method.
 Other options are listed at <https://docs.python.org/3.7/library/codecs.html#standard-encodings>)

 * **Notes**
+You can use a field transform more than once in a row simply by adding another item to the list with the appropriate column reference.
+Field transforms are all done on CSV files.
+You must convert your file to CSV before using this transform.

+### Field Transform Modules

+#### Drop Column (dropcolumn)
+This module drops the given column from the file completely.

+* **Required Settings**
+`'column': <integer>` (the column where the choice list answers lives - first column is column 0)
+`'name': 'dropcolumn'`

+#### Replace Text (replace)
+This module does a search based on a regular expression then the corresponding replace with another regular expression.

+* **Required Setting**
+`'column': <integer>` (the column where the choice list answers lives - first column is column 0)
+`'name': 'replace'`
+`'search': r'<regular expression>'` (the regular expression that will define the search criteria)
+`'replace': r'<regular expression>'` (the regular expression that defines the replace)

+* **Optional Settings**
+`'default': '<string>'` (If the field is empty, put this default value in the field instead)

+* **Notes**
+If your `search` don't find anything, the entire original field will be returned.
+By putting `r` in front of the string for the search and replace sections you don't have to escape slash characters.

+#### Trim Choice List (trimchoicelist)
+This module allows you to take a choice list field  (i.e. a list of things separated by a delimiter) and keep only one of them (either the first one or based on a priority list).
+This is useful if one of your sources has a question that allows multiple answers to a question but your destination only allows one answer.

+* **Required Settings**
+`'column': <integer>` (the column where the choice list answers lives - first column is column 0)
+`'name': 'trimchoicelist'`

+* **Optional Settings**
+`'priority':<list of strings>` (all the possible choices listed in the order you want them considered)

+* **Notes**
 If you don't include a priority list, the first choice in the list is taken and the rest are ignored.
-If no item in a choice list matches any of the priorities, the entire original field is maintained for that row.
+If no item in a choice list matches any of the priorities, the entire original field is maintained for that field.

 ## USAGE:
 `usage: execute.py [-h] -s SOURCE -d DESTINATION [-f STRING]`